aiifabbf/no-latex/README.md

 However, I have not come up with a pure HTML/CSS approach that can give you the figure number when you refer to it.
 And this feature is crucial because your potential readers might read your PDF on a real paper sheet instead of a computer screen, and the clickable hyperlinks would become totally meaningless.

+#### With Chrome

+With a real browser, JavaScript is available, providing much convenience.
+I have written a simple script (check out `power-ic-report/auto-numbering.js`) to scan the document for figures, tables, bibitems and the hyperlinks that refer to them, and then resolve their numbering:
+1. add the right numbering onto their `[data-id]` which will later be used by CSS to insert `::before` to display the numbering, e.g., `Figure 1: foo bar` figure caption under a figure.
+1. find the numbering of whatever the hyperlink is referring to, and add the right number onto their `[data-target-id]` which will later be used by CSS to display the numbering, e.g., `As Figure 1 shows, foo bar.` in text.

+Works pretty well!

 ### Bibliography citation

+#### With WeasyPrint

 The same problem as figure and table reference.

 Then we have a preprocessed HTML, and it is ready to be input to WeasyPrint to produce a PDF.
 So far so good.

+#### With Chrome

+Solved with help of JavaScript.

 ## Why